 The governing document should include the terms and conditions you will have to follow if you invest in the syndicate.

 The valuation report contains information about the property the syndicate owns or plans to purchase and provides a valuation of the property.
-Use our property syndicate investing checklist to help you understand what to look out for in these documents.

 We strongly recommend you seek financial advice

 A financial adviser can help you understand whether a property syndicate is right for you, and give you advice about how much to invest.